Co-Founder of Coursera

 Richard Wong is the Vice President of Engineering at Coursera.
 He oversees Coursera's infrastructure and product development.
 Prior to joining Coursera, Richard spent 4 years at LinkedIn where he led the International Engineering Team and helped expand LinkedIn to support over 20 languages.
 He also founded LinkedIn's growth initiative in China as the Head of Engineering and led the successful entry of LinkedIn into China in 2014.
 Prior to LinkedIn, Richard spent over a decade at Microsoft leading various product development teams in the US and China.
 Richard received his Master’s degree in Electrical Engineering from Stanford University and earned a Bachelor of Engineering degree from the Chinese University of Hong Kong.

-Vice President of Enterprise
+Senior Vice President of Enterprise

 Prior to joining Coursera, Leah was a Senior Executive at Kaltura, an Intel Capital funded video technology company.
 She led the company from $1 million to $50+ million in revenue, overseeing Kaltura's 160 person global customer growth, operations, professional services teams, launching Kaltura's education business and European operations, and driving key parts of the product and business vision.
 Leah began her career at the World Bank and National Institutes of Health, served on President Obama's Technology Policy Committee, and remains a member of the Council on Foreign Relations.
 She also sits on the Boards of Engine Advocacy and Public Knowledge, leading technology and startup policy organizations that promote freedom of expression, innovation, and access to knowledge.
 Leah is a graduate of Yale Law School and received her undergraduate degree from Brown University.